The Frame Game: Here's How Much It'll Cost to Install or Replace a Door Frame

 Doorframe Replacement Cost

 If you decide to replace your doorframe instead of repairing it, the installation cost will vary based on whether the door is outside or inside, according to HomeGuide.
 The total installation cost also depends on the type of doorframe you install.
-For example, a standard doorframe costs between $50 to $75, while steel doorframes run about $100 to $130.
+For example, a standard doorframe costs between $50 to $70 (CAD 65 to CAD 90), while steel doorframes run about $100 to $130 (CAD 130 to CAD 170).

-A professional contractor, handyman or carpenter can hang and install the doorframe in 1 to 3 hours.
+A professional contractor, handyman or carpenter can hang and install the doorframe in a few hours.
 If your contractor charges by the hour instead of a flat fee, use this estimate to calculate how much installation may cost.

 Interior Doorframe Replacement Cost

-You can replace a basic interior doorframe for $115 to $225.
+You can replace a basic interior doorframe for about $115 to $220 (CAD 150 to CAD 290).
 What you pay will be based on the style, size and quality of your door and frame.
-Specialty doors, like French, sliding or barn doors, require different types of frames that typically cost $200 or more.
+Specialty doors, like French, sliding or barn doors, require different types of frames that typically cost more.

 There are a lot of options available when it comes to replacing your doorframe.
 You can replace a doorframe and door at the same time with a pre-hung door system, or you can just replace the doorframe.
-A pre-hung doorframe kit costs $100 to $450 installed.
+Based on prices from Lowes, a pre-hung doorframe kit costs between $100 and $400 (CAD 130 and CAD 520).
 Pre-hung door kits come with a door already mounted to the frame and typically include hinge hardware and predrilled openings for a handle and lock.

 Exterior Doorframe Replacement Cost

-According to HomeGuide, the cost to replace or repair exterior doorframes is between $115 and $385, depending on materials and size.
+According to HomeGuide, the cost to replace or repair exterior doorframes is between $130 and $380 (CAD 170 and CAD 500), depending on materials and size.
 Several styles are available, and the final cost depends on the material you choose.

 More Related Articles: